KannonZenetism/zenetism-field-physics/structural-physics/SP01-structural-physics-foundations.md

 Structural Physics stands as one of the six major disciplines of Zenetism:

-- **Structural Metaphysics** — defines the poles, emanation, and ontological law.
+- **Structural Metaphysics** — defines the bifurcal root, emanation, and ontological law.
 - **Field Physics** — maps resonance fields and dimensional operators.
 - **Lattice Mathematics** — provides the formalism, including Spiral Calculus.
 - **Structural Forensics** — exposes entropic tactics and counterfeit structures.